PICurv 0.1.0

 Troubleshooting workflow: enable snes_monitor + snes_converged_reason + ksp_converged_reason, reproduce on a short run, and classify by reason before changing tolerances.
 If you observe DIVERGED_LINE_SEARCH or non-repeatable nonlinear norms, suspect residual determinism (Section 5) rather than the Krylov settings.

-9. Preconditioning Status and Limitations
+9. Preconditioning Architecture and Status

 10. Validation Coverage